Pink Line (Pune Metro): Extension

-PMRDA proposed an extension of Line 3 from Civil Court station towards Hadapsar.
+PMRDA proposed an extension of Pink Line from District Court station towards Hadapsar.
 In-principle approval for DPR was given by the then CM and PMRDA head Devendra Fadnavis in December 2018.
 DPR for extension is being prepared by Delhi Metro Rail Corporation under supervision of PMRDA.

 As per draft DPR submitted by PMRDA, proposed stations for extension will be Railway Colony, Collector's Office, MG Road, Fashion Street, Mhammadevi Chowk, Race Course, Kaluba Chowk, Vaiduwadi, Hadapsar Phata, Hadapsar Gadital bus stand, Civil Aviation Ground, Phursungi IT Park and Sulabh Garden.

 In December 2020, DMRC announced bid to conduct geotechnical investigation works for DPR preparation for Hadapsar-Loni Kalbhor extension.
 The second extension is expected to increase line 3's length by 8.5 km with 4-5 new stations at various locations.